 Alocasia Baginda Dragon Scale Plant Care Basics

 The Araceae family includes the Dragon Scale plant.
 It is a plant that grows in the Southern Asian rainforests.
 Almost every species in this plant genus is recognized for its beautiful foliage.
 The Alocasia Baginda plant care has typical plant requirements, but keep in mind that it is a delicate species.
-This includes:

 Best Potting Mix